Busting Storm Safety Myths: The Truth Behind 4 Urban Legends

 Myth #1: Wear a helmet to protect your head during a tornado.

 On April 27, 2011, an F4 tornado ripped through central Alabama.
-Head injuries caused more than half of all fatalities.
+Head and neck injuries caused more than half of all fatalities, according to CBS News.
 Would helmets have made a difference?
 Maybe.
 Helmets can protect the head from falling debris.
 However, helmets are only useful if they are stored in an easily accessible location.
 When a tornado strikes, most people have only a few moments to seek safety.
-Last month, the Centers for Disease Control and Prevention (CDC) warned that “looking for a helmet in the few seconds before a tornado hits may delay you getting safely to shelter.”
+The Centers for Disease Control and Prevention (CDC) warns that “looking for a helmet in the few seconds before a tornado hits may delay you getting safely to shelter.”

 Truth: Helmets are not a substitute for shelter.